carstene1ns/eracha/san_scb_format.md

 Assorted notes about SAN/SCB Format
 ===================================

-Clearly a graphics format.
+Main graphics format for objects.

 SAN - sprite animation
-SCB - color map?
+SCB - coordinates?

 Not all SAN files have a corresponding SCB file, but they are clearly related.